Global holiday chaos as Covid cases surge, more flights scrapped

 Hamstrung' Europe searches for a post-Merkel leader

-Yacine Le Forestier BERLIN: Angela Merkel's departure from the political stage after 16...
+BERLIN: Angela Merkel's departure from the political stage after 16 years as...